cloudflare/cloudflare-docs/content/workers/get-started/storage-objects.md

 ---
-title: Storage objects guide
+title: Storage options guide
 pcx-content-type: concept
 weight: 2
 meta:
-  title: Storage objects guide
+  title: Storage options guide
 ---

-# Storage objects guide
+# Storage options guide

-The Cloudflare Workers platform provides multiple storage.
-This guide will inform you on which storage object is appropriate based on your project's use case.
+The Cloudflare Workers platform provides multiple storage options.
+This guide will inform you on which storage option is appropriate based on your project's use case.

 ## KV